What is Plasma Arc Welding (PAW)? – Diagram & How it Works

 Plasma welding offers greater precision and a smaller heat-affected zone, making it ideal for narrower welds.
 Its technology allows it to run with lower current demand and better arc stability, leading to better stand-off distance and tolerances.

-However, TIG welding is simpler due to the complex parameters available for plasma gas welding, requiring extra training for operators.
+However, TIG welding is simpler due to the complex parameters available for plasma gas welding, which require extra training for operators.
 Despite this, TIG welding equipment is cheaper and requires less maintenance than plasma arc welding’s sensitive and complex torch.

 Related: How Does Flux-Cored Arc Welding (FCAW) Works?